swiftlang/vscode-swift/README.md

 ## Installation

 Currently, the only way to install this extension is to build it from source.
+To do this, you'll need to have [Node.js](https://nodejs.org) installed.
+On Linux, make sure to install Node.js from its official website or from [NodeSource](https://github.com/nodesource/distributions/) as the version included with your distribution may be outdated.

-To do this, first make sure you have [NPM](https://www.npmjs.com) installed, then clone this repository, and run the following commands:
+Next, clone this repository, and run the following commands:

 ```
 npm install